lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/2_Use_Jupyter_Notebook_VM.md

 ### Why do this
  - You want to use Jupyter notebooks and data analysis libraries for your reseach
- - You want to use libraries (such as TensorFlow) and hardware (such as GPUs) which are pre-installed and pre-configured on a VM hosted in your GCP project
+ - You want to use libraries (such as TensorFlow) and hardware (such as GPUs) which are pre-installed and pre-configured on a Compute Engine VM hosted in your GCP project

 ### What is this
- - Set up and use analysis using libraries and Jupyter notebooks on pre-configured GCE VMs quickly
+ - Set up and use analysis using libraries and Jupyter notebooks on pre-configured Compute Engine VMs quickly
  - Running on services hosted by GCP
   - You have a number of choices - this article covers the items highlighted in RED SQUARES